Armenians in Afghanistan: History

 During the British occupation, two leading members of Kabul's Armenian community supplied the British army with fodder, a fact which did not go unnoticed and after the British withdrawal the community suffered increased persecution and many were allowed to leave for Persia or India.
 However, at least three families remained behind.
 In 1848 Maj.
 G. Lawrence in Peshawar received a newsletter from his agent in Kabul reporting that Amir Dost Muhammad Khan's fourth son, Sardar Muhammad Azim Khan, planned to marry one of the daughters Timur, a leader of the Armenian community.
 Timur apparently appealed for Lawrence to use his influence with the Amir to prevent the marriage, but while Lawrence wrote to the Amir he satisfied himself that the marriage was not forced and the wedding went ahead.
 However, Timur's daughter was not forced to convert to Islam and continued to practice her Christian faith.
 Later she gave birth to a son, Muhammad Ishaq Khan who in 1888, as governor of Afghan Turkistan, rebelled against his cousin, Amir 'Abd al-Rahman Khan, only for the revolt to be crushed.
 Ishaq Khan fled to Russian-controlled Samarkand but his mother.
 Lucas and his brother, were imprisoned in Ghazni for several years.

 British missionaries were interested in using the Armenian community as a base from which to conduct missionary work in Kabul; however, the community themselves reported that they had only converted one Afghan to Christianity, a robber who fell three times while attempting to break into their church to steal the valuable silver vessels stored therein, and then upon being discovered, begged for mercy and baptism.

 As late as 1870, British reports showed 18 Armenian Christians remaining in Kabul.
-One Armenian man named Lucas A[rathun]Joseph, also known by the name Serwurdin (i.e. Sarwar al-din) Khan, managed the gunpowder factory at Jalalabad.
+One Armenian man named Lucas A[rathun]Joseph, also known by the name Serwurdin (i.e. Sarwar ad-din) Khan, managed the gunpowder factory at Jalalabad.

 The Armenian church at Bala Hisar was levelled by order of General Roberts in the spring of 1880 during the Second Anglo-Afghan War; the community did not receive any compensation from the British despite Roberts' promise of allocating them a new building.
 Prior to the church's destruction the Rev. Imam Shah, the first 'native' Anglican priest of All Saints Church, Peshawar, visited the Kabul community where he administered Holy Communion and baptised a number of individuals, including adults.